Family urges others to get vaccinated after bride-to-be dies of covid: ‘Misinformation killed her’

-Wendell was eager to have children, so when she heard false claims that the coronavirus vaccine could affect her fertility, she decided to hold off on getting immunized, her family members told NBC News.
+Wendell was eager to have children, so when she heard false claims that the coronavirus vaccines could affect her fertility, she decided to hold off on getting immunized, her family members told NBC News.
 But over the summer, Wendell, a surgical technician in Grand Rivers, Ky., changed her mind and scheduled a vaccine appointment for the end of July.
 It was too late — days before the appointment, she and Eskew tested positive for the virus.

 After a long hospitalization, during which she was placed on a ventilator, Wendell died Sept.
 10. She was 29.

 “Misinformation killed her,” Maria Vibandor Hayes, Wendell’s cousin, wrote in a Facebook post the next day.
+Wendell’s loved ones are telling her story and encouraging others to get vaccinated against the coronavirus.

 Wendell and Eskew met in 2010 at their college orientation at Olivet Nazarene University, a private Christian school in Illinois.
 They started dating that September, according to their wedding website.